Stochastic trace estimation for parameter-dependent matrices applied to spectral density approximation: Application to spectral density approximation

 \subsubsection{Implementation}

-One usually aims at evaluating~\refequ{equ:chebyshev-nystrom-formula} for many values of $t$.
+One usually aims at evaluating~\cref{equ:chebyshev-nystrom-formula} for many values of $t$.
 In the following, we explain how this can be done efficiently by exploiting the well-known three-term recurrence relation of Chebyshev polynomials: